rayannm/UberHackathon/README.md

 python analysis.py
 ```

-Ensure that you have appropriate permissions to execute the bash scripts (`install.sh` and `run_coords.sh`).
+Ensure that you have appropriate permissions to execute the bash scripts (`run_website.sh`, `peakTimeAnalysis.sh`, `analysis.sh`).
 If needed, you can modify the permissions using the `chmod` command.